malcolmswaine/LongRunningTasksSimulation/README.md

 ## Running the project in containers

-Make sure you have docker/docker desktop running
+If youre hosting on a Windows machine, sure you have Docker Desktop and Windows Subsystem for Linux 2 (WSL2) installed and running.

 NOTE!!
 On windows docker manages a DNS lookup **host.docker.internal** which **needs to present